 Instructions

-- Simmer: Once the mixture starts to boil, lower the heat to medium.
+- Once the mixture starts to boil, lower the heat to medium.
 Cover and simmer for about 30 minutes or until the chicken is tender.

 Notes